Paete, Laguna, the Philippines

 Directly facing the San Cristobal murals was a singularly majestic mural titled Langit, Lupa at Impierno (Heaven, Earth and Hell).
 Its sheer scope and exquisitely elaborate artistry rendered it a significant piece of colonial art by a Filipino artist.
-Like the other murals, it towered at 5 meters tall.
+Like the other murals, it towered at five meters tall.
 It was a dense and detailed three-tiered painting.
 The lowest tier, hell, was at eye level, serving up its Dante’s Inferno images directly at the viewer.
 This was punishment at its most explicit, care of the Catholic colonizers.
 I imagined its dramatic impact on the indios who were not strangers to macabre mysteries of folk beliefs.
 Despite its darkened colors, the writhing figures and shadowy strokes still packed a wallop.
 The serene and sublime depictions of earth and heaven were higher up, almost beyond the viewers’ gaze.

 I had to step back to the opposite end of the pew aisle to behold it in its full glory.
 Alas, concrete blocks were stockpiled on that side; a scaffolding frame was erected right in front of Langit, Lupa at Impierno.
 The choir loft was under renovation at that time.
 The faded painting was further exposed to sawdust and what-not floating in the air.
 And what if the scaffolding toppled on it?

 It pained me to see magnificent art in such a state of damage and neglect.
 Expert restoration and vigilant care might still recapture its lost splendor.
 I could not fathom how these masterpieces had been left to rot without informed intervention for so long.
 I thought it was almost cavalier for a town steeped in the arts to allow time, the elements, and indifference to take their toll on the shining glory of their heritage.
 But who was I to pass judgment and assign blame?
 I was there only for a day.
 Ultimately, it would be the people of Paete who would bear this “pain in painting” every day.